-Austin, TX — Food truck permit
+Austin, TX — Food Truck permit

 Austin's mobile-vending process is mid-transition: Austin Public Health issues Mobile Food Vendor permits only through June 30, 2026, then Texas HB 2844 moves all permitting to the state on July 1, 2026.
 Until then you apply in person — walk-in only, Tuesdays and Thursdays 7:45–11am — and any propane or grease-producing unit also needs an Austin Fire Department inspection.